qri-io/website/content/docs/tutorials/cli_quickstart.md

 And that is the simpliest, no frills way to add a dataset to qri!
 Continue on to see how to view all the datasets you have on Qri, and how to export them from Qri.

-### qri list
+### 1.5 qri list

-This is nice a simple.
+This is nice and simple.
 To view the list of datasets you have on Qri, run `qri list`

 ```
 $ qri list